Genivia/ugrep/README.md

   `import` statements (matched by the two patterns `\<import\h+.*` and `\<from\h+.*import\h+.*` defined in `patterns/python/imports`).

-- **ugrep is the only grep tool that allows you to use negative patterns** to *zap* parts in files you want to skip.
+- **ugrep is the only grep tool that allows you to specify negative patterns** to *zap* parts in files you want to skip.
 This removes many false positives.
   For example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them: